lambdao-dev/lambdao-dev.github.io/_posts/2024-09-13-TheValueofCode.md

 An example would be that some function processes a form.
 A new business requirement comes in, and the form needs to be processed in a different way.
 The simplest way is just to write a new function.
-If a new requirements comes in to pre-process the form, the code should be combed to find any place where the form is processed.
+If a new requirement comes in to pre-process the form, the code should be combed to find any place where the form is processed.
 A simple refactoring would create a module that processes the form, giving a single entry point.
 This problem might compound with poor schema design, especially if working with unstructured databases.

 ## Over-engineering and Cargo-culting in software design

-Cargo-culting[^cargo] is as a broad concept the idea to copy the appearance of something without understanding the real purpose.
-There are different concepts exploring this problem, e.g. hype-driven development, or career-driven development.
+Cargo-culting[^cargo] is a broad concept that refers to the idea of copying the appearance of something without understanding its real purpose.
+There are different concepts that explore this problem, e.g. hype-driven development, or career-driven development.
 This would make materialize in the following ways:
 1) implementing functionality that is not needed
 2) making the architecture of the software more complex than it needs to be